 Since our pointer analysis is structure-sensitive, we can determine all the offsets of the object's pointer fields.

 \textbf{Global Pointer Mapping} In this paragraph, we explain our method for mapping static global pointers to runtime global pointers.
 Global pointers can be accessed from any location in the program, but their memory addresses cannot be determined during program compilation.
 To address this issue, we assign indices based on the names of global pointers.
 During compilation, we store the indices of global pointers that point to a certain static object in its pointer set.
 We insert a function at the beginning of the program's startup function, which stores the memory addresses of global pointers into a global array according to their indices.
-Using this global array, we can check whether the global pointers identified by pointer analysis point to released runtime objects based on the objects' static identifiers.
+Using this global array, we can check whether the global pointers that point to a static object are pointing to the corresponding released runtime object.